amedeedaboville/tsplib-rs/src/post.md

 But as a Rust noobie I'm going to stop here because I don't want to get passing around types and going higher order.
 Also, I'm not sure if the Nom macros would work with a trait bound parameter.

-Already, I feel like leaving off the `str::parse::<i64>` for `str::parse` is getting a little "implicit magic-ey`, and I'm going to leave the explicit type call to make it easier to read.
+Already, I feel like leaving off the `str::parse::<i64>` for `str::parse` is getting a little "implicit magic-ey` and harder to read, and I'm going to leave the explicit type call to make it easier to read.

 ####Abstracting out the tests